2115425Amar/SampattiPrabha-Real-Estate/Readme.md

 1. **Import Collection**: Open Thunder Client and import the JSON collection by navigating to the "Collections" tab.
 2. **Set Environment**: Make sure your backend server is running locally or update the `localhost` URLs to your deployed backend if applicable.
-3. **Send Requests**: Use the different requests within the collection to interact with your backend and verify functionality.
+3. **Send Requests**: Use the different requests within the collection to interact with your backend and verify functionality. -->

-## Future Enhancements

-- Add more APIs for chat and message handling.
-- Implement tests for better coverage of real-time messaging features.

 ## Contact